November 2022 employment numbers showed Brantford-Brant’s jobless rate climbed above the national average for the first time since January.

 There were almost 2,700 new postings in November on Grand Erie Jobs, the region’s largest job board.
 That number was down from the 4,000 mark seen over several months this past Spring and Summer.

-Visit Statistics Canada’s website to read its news release on May 2022 employment in Canada and Ontario.
+Visit Statistics Canada’s website to read its news release on November 2022 employment in Canada and Ontario.